Steel Dynamics, Inc. (NASDAQ/GS:STLD) is unique among

 mini-mill producers.
 Steel Dynamics' historic growth is a combination of

 By adding upstream assets that provide raw materials needed to produce

 high quality steel at each of its mini-mills, and bridging downstream

 assets that fabricate a variety of high quality steel products, Steel Dynamics

 has broadened its product portfolio and expanded its market diversity.
 As the

 company's steelmaking capacity grew and it introduced new products to the

 market, the company began delivering strong earnings.

 Steel Dynamics remains at the top of its peer group, delivering superior financial performance.
-The company's operating income per ton shipped (a) and EBITDA margin percentage (b) have been at the top of its peer group in the last nine out of ten years.
+The company's steel operations operating income per ton shipped (a) has outperformed its peers in the last eight out of ten years; EBITDA margin percentage (b) has been at the top of its peer group in the last nine out of ten years.
 The company's competitive strengths include: low cost operations; diversified, value-added product portfolio; vertically integrated operating platforms; sustainable performance through the cycle; strong capital structure -- and most importantly, a superior, unique company culture driven by a performance-based compensation system that attracts and retains highly-talented and motivated employees.

 Annual Revenues ($ billions)